caltechlibrary/newt/newtmustache.1.md

 # YAML_CONFIG_FILE

-This is a list of the Newt YAML syntax relavent to **newtmustache**.
+This is a list of the Newt YAML syntax relevant to **newtmustache**.

 ## Top level properties